 Pompey Museum of Slavery and Emancipation at Vendue House

 Built sometime before 1796 and named for the slave, Pompey, who lived at Steventon on Exuma Island, it functioned as a marketplace until the late 1800s.
 “Vendue” is French for sold.
-Unfortunately, enslaved people were among the commodities sold in a two story building.
+Unfortunately, enslaved people were among the commodities sold in a two-story building.
 The permanent exhibit is dedicated to the African experience in the Bahamas.
 See artifacts excavated from former plantations.
 The museum also acquires objects of African origin.
 The good news is descendants of the Rolle slaves remain on the land today as owners of the former plantations.
-Renown Bahamian artist, Amos Ferguson, features some of his best works here.
-Its wheelchair accessible and has a small gift counter.
+Renowned Bahamian artist, Amos Ferguson, features some of his best works here.
+It’s wheelchair accessible and has a small gift counter.